maltezfaria/DataFlowTasks.jl/docs/src/index.md

 The default scheduler can be changed through [`setscheduler!`](@ref).

 There are two important things to know about the default `JuliaScheduler` type.
-First, it contains a buffered `dag` that can handle up to `sz_max` nodes: trying to `spawn` a task when the `dag` is full will block.
-This is done to keep the cost of analyzing the data dependencies under control, and it means that a full/static `dag` may in practice never be constructed.
+First, it contains a buffered DAG that can handle up to `sz_max` nodes: trying to `spawn` a task when the DAG is full will block.
+This is done to keep the cost of analyzing the data dependencies under control, and it means that a full/static DAG may in practice never be constructed.
 You can modify the buffer size as follows:

 ```@example scheduler